 - It is toxic to grazing livestock including cattle, horses, goats, sheep, llamas, and alpacas.

 What you can do about it:

 - Make sure to wear gloves whenever handling creeping buttercup.
-Its toxic sap can cause skin irritation and blistering.
+Its toxic sap can cause skin irritation.

-- Manual removal is best for small patches.
-Make sure to remove the entire plant including any root or stem fragments to ensure new plants won’t sprout.
+- Manual removal is effective for small patches.
+Make sure to remove the entire plant including all roots and the surrounding soil to ensure new plants won’t sprout.

 - Place all plant material in a tied plastic bag and throw it away in the trash— not your yard waste bin or home compost.

 - Tilling and mowing only increases the size of the infestation.
-These practices should not be used when treating creeping buttercup.
+These practices should not be used when treating it.

 Native western buttercup (Ranunculus occidentalis) can be confused with creeping buttercup.
 Western buttercup doesn’t grow along the ground as creeping buttercup does.
-Its leaves also lack white blotches.
+Its leaves also do not have white blotches.

 Noxious Weed Listing:

 |State of Oregon:||Not Listed|